LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 Clauses for the ``goal_expansion/2`` predicate are recursively called on the expanded goal until a fixed point is reached.
-Care must be taken to avoid compilation loops.
+Care must be taken to avoid expansion loops.
 For example:

 .. code-block:: text